What is IR35?

 Do you provide your services via an intermediary, such as a personal service company (PSC)?
-If so, you need to know about the implications to HMRC's changes coming to IR35 on 6th April 2020.
+If so, you need to know about the implications of IR35.

-The responsibility for determining whether the services you provide as a worker are inside or outside IR35 legislation, which will shift from your intermediary (Personal Service Company) to the end client (or engager).
+The responsibility for determining whether the services you provide as a worker are inside or outside IR35 legislation, has shifted from your intermediary (Personal Service Company) to the end client (or engager).

 If your determination finds that you are inside the new legislation then the responsibility for deducting tax and national insurance contributions will also switch to the fee payer, for example an employment agency such as Millbank.

-For any contracts starting on or after 6th April 2020, your IR35 status will need to be assessed prior to the contract starting and your end client is obligated to tell you the outcome.
+For any new contracts, your IR35 status will need to be assessed prior to the contract starting and your end client is obligated to tell you the outcome.
 If the client determines that your contract is inside IR35, you will have a right to appeal the decision in writing within 45 days of receipt, after which the end client would have to consider the reasons for the dispute and decide to uphold or change their decision.

 When the PSC is determined to be outside IR35, you (the worker representative) are deemed to be genuinely in business of your own account and are therefore not affected by IR35 legislation.